Skip to main content

 Setting up your backend

-Now that our frontend is complete, we will need to create a backend service that contains the logic for the /exchange and /vehicle endpoints.
-You can use any of our backend SDKs below to set up the service starting from the Obtaining an Access Token step.
+Now that our frontend is complete, we will need to create a backend service that stores the user_id and handles API authentication.
+Your backend will use the OAuth 2.0 Client Credentials flow to obtain an application-level access token and make requests to vehicles.
+You can use any of our backend SDKs below to set up the service.

 When setting up the environment variables for your backend SDK, make sure to set REDIRECT_URI to the custom scheme used for this tutorial i.e. sc + "clientId" + ://exchange.